capaj/react-bound/README.md

 </Bound>
 ```

+## Props

+### to
+a reference to s state object

+### onChange
+is called for any change in the state object.
+Callback is called with 3 params: state, statePropPath, castedValue

 ### TBD
 Sometimes you'd get a react warning when you do this-if you do the wrapped element is forwarding the bound prop to the child.
 If you can't make sure that the prop `bound` is not passed, you'll want to use `<BindElement>` like this to avoid getting the error: